 As a startup and new business, you were focused on staying above water and trying to make a profit.
 As a business poised for growth, you’re going to have to think more long term.
 If you’re thinking of bidding on contracts, make sure all your ducks are in a row first.
 Develop a complete and detailed business plan in case you need to show a lender what you’ll do with a loan, and build a solid business credit profile in case potential clients are using it to make decisions about your business.
 You can start building business credit by getting a D&B D-U-N-S® Number, and you can use another company’s D-U-N-S Number to monitor its file and manage new contracting-related risks.

 If you pause before bidding on contracts and fully prepare for the challenges ahead, you can be more successful at growing your business.
-It may not take quite as long to secure a contract as it does to make and sell a nice bottle of Chardonnay, but you’ll still be glad you prepared for all possible scenarios before entering into any agreements.
+You’ll be glad you prepared for all possible scenarios before entering into any agreements.